top of page

 Due to life circumstances I got to India only later in life.
 After Africa it became my second love.

-I see beauty in everything there: the people, the architectural heritage, the rituals, the colours.
+I see beauty in everything there: the people, the architectural heritage, the holy rivers, the rituals, the colours.
 Here my first photos of Indians in Rajasthan, Agra, Orchha and Varanasi.
 I'll return to India for more.

 Anchor 1